open5e/open5e/source/monsters/monsters_a-z/E/elf-drow.rst

 **Challenge** 1/4 (50 XP)

-**Fey Ancestry**: The drow has advantage on saving throws against being charmed, and magic can’t put the drow to sleep. **Innate Spellcasting**:
+**Fey Ancestry**: The drow has advantage on saving throws against being charmed, and magic can't put the drow to sleep. **Innate Spellcasting**:
-The drow’s spellcasting ability is Charisma (spell save DC 11).
+The drow's spellcasting ability is Charisma (spell save DC 11).
 It can innately cast the following spells, requiring no material components:
 **At will**: *dancing lights* **1/day each**: *darkness*, *faerie fire*